North Eastern York County History In Preservation NeyChip

 Mt.
 Wolf band.
 Click for their Mt Wolf Face Book.

 Ordinance No. 4, adopted by Borough Council on January 1913, established the Mount Wolf Electric.
 In April 1917, New York's "Electric World" printed that Mt Wolf Borough contracted Edison Light & Power Company to take over the Borough's electric.
-The neighboring Brunner Island Power Plant, York Haven Hydro Electric Plant and Three Mile Island Plant does not supply power to Mount Wolf.
+The neighboring Brunner Island Power Plant, York Haven Hydro Electric Plant and Three Mile Island Plant do not supply power to Mount Wolf.

 This pole shows the history of utilities in the Borough.
 The bottom individually nailed numbers (red circle) are from Bell phone company.
 The next metal ban are old electric company numbers.
 The orange digits are GTE/Verizon pole numbers.
 The top 10 digits yellow ban are MetED pole numbers.